zsarnoczkymartin/zsarnoczkymartin.github.io/README.md

-# Dr. Martin Zsarnoczky - Personal Academic Website
+# Martin Zsarnoczky Dr. - Personal Academic Website

 🌐 **Live Site:** [https://zsarnoczkymartin.github.io](https://zsarnoczkymartin.github.io)

 ## About

-This is the personal academic website of Dr. Martin Zsarnoczky, Professor at WSG University of Economy and quality of life researcher specializing in active ageing, gerontology, elderly well-being, early dementia and eHealth solutions.
+This is the personal academic website of Dr. Martin Zsarnoczky PhD., Professor at WSG University of Economy and quality of life researcher specializing in active ageing, gerontology, elderly well-being, early dementia and eHealth solutions.

 ## Research Areas